Tunbridge Wells has in the region of 3,000 separate buildings listed as being of special architectural or historic interest.

 Open our heritage map to search for and view the locations of listed buildings in Tunbridge Wells.

-Copies of the statutory list for Tunbridge Wells Borough Council can be seen at the Gateway in Tunbridge Wells or through Kent County Council's Historic Environment Record.
+Copies of the statutory list for Tunbridge Wells Borough Council can be seen at The Amelia Scott in Tunbridge Wells or through Kent County Council's Historic Environment Record.

 It is a criminal offence to carry out works to a listed building without consent.